 The district takes great efforts to ensure that all schools are clean, safe, and functional through proper facilities maintenance and campus supervision.
 Pierpont Elementary School's original facilities were built in 1954; ongoing maintenance and campus improvements ensure facilities remain up to date and provide adequate space for students and staff.
-Plans are underway to begin renovation of the central quad area under the wing and to install three cameras at the main gate of the campus.

 District maintenance and site custodial staff ensure that the repairs necessary to keep the school in good condition are completed in a timely manner.
-A work order process is used by school and district staff to communicate non-routine maintenance requests.
+A work order process is used by school and district staff to communicate nonroutine maintenance requests.
 Emergency repairs are given the highest priority.